PS4 Controller Calibration: Fix Dead Zone and Stick Drift

 Lay the controller flat on a level table, light bar facing up, then leave it untouched for thirty seconds while powered on.
 The internal six-axis IMU re-zeroes its baseline on a stable surface, and the next motion read reflects the new zero.

-Symptoms that point to gyroscope drift, not stick drift, show up only in motion-aim games: aim creep in Days Gone, horizon tilt in The Last of Us Part II, cursor wander in Astro's Playroom on PS5 with a DualShock 4 connected.
+Symptoms that point to gyroscope drift, not stick drift, show up only in motion-aim games: aim creep in Days Gone, horizon tilt in The Last of Us Part II, and cursor wander in Astro’s Playroom on PS5 with a DualShock 4 connected.

 Why does my PS4 controller drift even after calibration?